hjmok/Taxi-Fare-Prediction-with-ANN/README.md

 in this project, an Artificial Neural Network is modeled using PyTorch to estimate a New York Taxi Fare amount and class.

-To get an updated dataset, please see the following Kaggle link:
+To get the full dataset, please see the following Kaggle link:

 https://www.kaggle.com/c/new-york-city-taxi-fare-prediction/data